v-kydela/BotBlog/Blog - Adaptive Cards.md

 }
 ```

-If the active dialog is a text prompt, that text prompt should return the information that came from an Adaptive Card's submit action.
+If the active dialog is a text prompt, that text prompt will return the information that came from an Adaptive Card's submit action.

 ## Conclusion